 The MedWet Scientific and Technical Network

-These four wetland centres are independent entities but collaborate closely with MedWet to provide the core technical and scientific input and to contribute to the development and implementation of MedWet projects for its two decades of achievement.
+These wetland centres are governmental or non-governmental entities but collaborate closely with MedWet to provide the core technical and scientific input and to contribute to the development and implementation of MedWet projects and activities.

 |The Greek Biotope/Wetland Centre (EKBY), based in Thessaloniki, Greece, is an off-spring of the Goulandris Natural History Museum.
 Established in 1991, it is broadly concerned with sustainable use of natural resources throughout Europe and the Mediterranean.
 EKBY has developed particular wetland expertise in the fields of wetland inventory and restoration, agricultural impacts on wetland systems as well as training, communications, public awareness and education.|